tests-always-included/wick/lib/README.md

 The `lib/` directory in a wick contains files that are intended to be sourced into Wick's environment.
 (See [Bash concepts] for sourcing.)
 Each file should contain only one function and the filename should match the function name.

 Library functions are loaded really early in the [execution order], so they must only use other library functions.
 They can not reference anything defined in [formulas].
-They are also used by [wick-infect] to generate a file that can be sourced into shell scripts on the target machine after provisioning.
+They are also used by [wick-infect] to generate a file that can be sourced into shell scripts on the target machine after configuring.

 Libraries from all [parents] are loaded before the children, allowing children to override functions.